 - Drain and press your brick of tofu between two hard surfaces with a heavy object over top.
 In the meantime, start cooking your rice according to package instructions.
 We use a pressure cooker, so the ratio is 1:1 for water to rice.
 But, you may need more water depending on the method of cooking.

-- For the tofu, heat 1-2 tbsp any neutral oil (we used avocado oil) in a pan over medium.
+- For the tofu, heat 1-2 tablespoon any neutral oil (we used avocado oil) in a pan over medium.
 Cube the brick of tofu, and add it into the pan.
 Fry until each side is golden brown and crispy, about 3-4 minutes per side.
 Season with salt & pepper and transfer to a plate while you cook the veggies.

 - For the vegetables, heat sesame oil in the same large pan over medium-high heat.
 Add the mushrooms and broccoli, and cook for 3-4 minutes until softened and lightly browned.